gmsn-ita/minushalf/README.rst

 ----------------------
 Minushalf is a CLI developed by GMSN that aims to automate the application of the DFT -1/2 method.
-The commands available in this CLI automate both the entire process and each of its steps, in order to be used by the user for any purposes.
+The commands available in this CLI automate both the entire process and each of its steps in order to be used by the user for any purposes.

 More information